pA1nD/phaser-tut-platform/README.md

 var plfSpeedMax = 150
 // Change the line in the create function: platform.body.velocity.x = this.rnd.between(100, plfSpeedMax);
-// Change the value in the next level function;
+// Change the value in the nextLevel function;
 plfSpeedMax = 450
 // You could also always add some value.
 So everytime, you change the level, it gets more: plfSpeedMax += 20